 Usually, in a 1031 exchange, the investor must invest both the principal and the capital gains in a ‘like-kind property’.
 Moreover, investors must carry both their principal and capital gains forward with the debt within 180 days from the sale of the property.

-However, it becomes challenging for the investors to identify a like-kind property within such a short span.
+However, it becomes challenging for investors to identify a like-kind property within such a short span.
 Moreover, they also need to hire a qualified intermediary to conduct starker exchanges that ease property swapping.

 But, Opportunity Zone Funds allow the investors to only reinvest the capital gains from the sale proceeds within the next 180 days.
 So, the principal and profits of the initial investment remain intact.